eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford Sells 9,000 Shares

 - On Friday, December 10th, Glenn Darrel Sanford sold 9,000 shares of eXp World stock.
 The stock was sold at an average price of $35.41, for a total value of $318,690.00.

-The company also recently declared a quarterly dividend, which was paid on Monday, November 29th.
-Investors of record on Monday, November 15th were issued a $0.04 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, November 29th.
+Shareholders of record on Monday, November 15th were issued a dividend of $0.04 per share.
 This represents a $0.16 annualized dividend and a yield of 0.47%.
 The ex-dividend date of this dividend was Friday, November 12th. eXp World’s dividend payout ratio is 34.04%.

-Institutional investors have recently bought and sold shares of the stock.
-US Bancorp DE boosted its holdings in eXp World by 1,126.5% in the third quarter.
-US Bancorp DE now owns 834 shares of the technology company’s stock valued at $33,000 after acquiring an additional 766 shares during the last quarter.
-PFG Private Wealth Management LLC bought a new position in eXp World during the third quarter worth about $34,000.
-PNC Financial Services Group Inc. boosted its holdings in eXp World by 46.3% during the third quarter.
-PNC Financial Services Group Inc. now owns 1,084 shares of the technology company’s stock worth $42,000 after buying an additional 343 shares during the last quarter.
-Ameritas Investment Partners Inc. boosted its holdings in eXp World by 15.5% during the second quarter.
-Ameritas Investment Partners Inc. now owns 4,867 shares of the technology company’s stock worth $189,000 after buying an additional 653 shares during the last quarter.
-Finally, O Shaughnessy Asset Management LLC boosted its holdings in eXp World by 6.4% during the third quarter.
-O Shaughnessy Asset Management LLC now owns 5,031 shares of the technology company’s stock worth $200,000 after buying an additional 302 shares during the last quarter.
-Institutional investors and hedge funds own 51.96% of the company’s stock.
+Large investors have recently bought and sold shares of the business.
+US Bancorp DE lifted its holdings in eXp World by 1,126.5% during the 3rd quarter.
+US Bancorp DE now owns 834 shares of the technology company’s stock worth $33,000 after buying an additional 766 shares in the last quarter.
+PFG Private Wealth Management LLC acquired a new position in eXp World during the 3rd quarter worth $34,000.
+PNC Financial Services Group Inc. lifted its holdings in eXp World by 46.3% during the 3rd quarter.
+PNC Financial Services Group Inc. now owns 1,084 shares of the technology company’s stock worth $42,000 after buying an additional 343 shares in the last quarter.
+Ameritas Investment Partners Inc. lifted its holdings in eXp World by 15.5% during the 2nd quarter.
+Ameritas Investment Partners Inc. now owns 4,867 shares of the technology company’s stock worth $189,000 after buying an additional 653 shares in the last quarter.
+Finally, O Shaughnessy Asset Management LLC lifted its holdings in eXp World by 6.4% during the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 5,031 shares of the technology company’s stock worth $200,000 after buying an additional 302 shares in the last quarter.
+51.96% of the stock is currently owned by hedge funds and other institutional investors.

-EXPI has been the topic of several research analyst reports.
-DA Davidson decreased their target price on eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a report on Thursday, November 4th.
-TheStreet cut eXp World from a “b-” rating to a “c+” rating in a report on Friday, November 19th.
-UBS Group restated a “sell” rating on shares of eXp World in a report on Tuesday, September 14th.
-Finally, Zacks Investment Research cut eXp World from a “buy” rating to a “hold” rating in a report on Monday, November 8th.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, eXp World currently has an average rating of “Hold” and a consensus target price of $55.67.
+Several equities analysts have commented on EXPI shares.
+UBS Group reaffirmed a “sell” rating on shares of eXp World in a report on Tuesday, September 14th.
+TheStreet lowered eXp World from a “b-” rating to a “c+” rating in a research note on Friday, November 19th.
+Zacks Investment Research lowered eXp World from a “buy” rating to a “hold” rating in a research note on Monday, November 8th.
+Finally, DA Davidson lowered their price objective on eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a research note on Thursday, November 4th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $55.67.

 eXp World Company Profile